 “And [recall] when We took your covenant, [O Children of Israel, to abide by the Torah] and We raised over you the mount, [saying], “Take what We have given you with determination and remember what is in it that perhaps you may become righteous.”

-Muhammad's own attitude towards the Jews have often been called into question.
-Now, any argument suggesting anti-Semitism on the part of Muhammad could be derailed by simply pointing out how absurd it is to suggest a prophet of Allah harbored and maintained anti-Semitic views even when being told directly from Allah that the Jews are as legitimate as the Muslims.
-For the sake of this article, however, let us also remind those who might suggest Muhammad held some sort of disdain for the Jews that the Prophet himself was actually married to a Jewish woman.
+Propjet Muhammad’sﷺ own attitude towards the Jews have often been called into question.
+Now, any argument suggesting anti-Semitism on the part of Muhammadﷺ could be derailed by simply pointing out how absurd it is to suggest a prophet of Allah harbored and maintained anti-Semitic views even when being told directly from Allah that the Jews are as legitimate as the Muslims.
+For the sake of this article, however, let us also remind those who might suggest Prophet Muhammadﷺ held some sort of disdain for the Jews that the Prophet himself was actually married to a Jewish woman.

 The woman in question, Safiyya bint Huyayy, was the daughter of a Jewish tribal leader by the name of Huyayy ibn Akhtab.
-In the early days of her marriage to Muhammad, many of the Prophet's followers were unsure how they should treat her.
+In the early days of her marriage to Prophet Muhammadﷺ, many of the Prophet’s followers were unsure how they should treat her.
 Some were of the belief that she should be treated as a slave girl rather than as the wife of their leader, owing to her Jewish origins.
-There were even those who doubted her loyalty to Muhammad, suggesting she was simply trying to gain inside information on the Muslims in preparation for an attack to avenge a Jewish tribe which had been at war with Muhammad.
-Muhammad rejected the idea that Safiyya should be viewed as anything other than his wife.
+There were even those who doubted her loyalty to Muhammadﷺ, suggesting she was simply trying to gain inside information on the Muslims in preparation for an attack to avenge a Jewish tribe which had been at war with the Prophet.
+Muhammadﷺ rejected the idea that Safiyya should be viewed as anything other than his wife.
 He declared that his followers should view her as the Mother of Believers, a title held by each of his wives.
 He similarly rejected the idea that Safiyya was simply trying to gain dirt on him.
 He believed her to be a loyal wife and a true believer in the message of the Quran.
 Were he incorrect, one can assume he would have been warned by Allah.
 There is nothing in the Quran to suggest such a warning was ever given.

-Despite the fact she converted to Islam shortly after her marriage to Muhammad - and despite his constant demands that she should be treated with respect - Safiyya was regularly mocked by the Prophet's other wives.
-While there is evidence to suggest Muhammad's other wives felt threatened by Safiyya's beauty, their focus in their bullying was her Jewish heritage.
-She was subjected to cruel taunts for the religious beliefs of her ancestors.
-Much as he defended her in the face of criticism from his followers, Muhammad defended Safiyya in the face of criticism from his wives.
-In one particularly well-known story, we are told that Safiyya came to Muhammad in a state of distress.
-She told him that she had once again been subjected to taunts by his other wives owing to her Jewish heritage.
-Displaying the wisdom which had made him so famous even before his prophethood, Muhammad instructed his wife to respond to any similar events in the future with the words: "Aaron is my father, Moses is my uncle, and Muhammad is my husband!"
+Despite the fact she converted to Islam shortly after her marriage to the Prophet ﷺ– and despite his constant demands that she should be treated with respect – Safiyya was still regarded with some doubt by the Prophet’s other wives.
+While there is evidence to suggest the Prophet’sﷺ other wives felt threatened by Safiyya’s beauty, their focus of their skpeticism was her Jewish heritage.
+The Prophet ﷺ defended Safiyya in the face of all of this.
+In one particularly well-known story, we are told that Safiyya came to Muhammadﷺ in a state of distress.
+She told him that she felt upset with the way the other wives viewed her owing to her Jewish heritage.
+Displaying the wisdom which had made him so famous even before his prophethood, the Prophetﷺ instructed his wife to respond to any similar events in the future with the words: “Aaron is my father, Moses is my uncle, and Muhammad is my husband!”

-This advice given to Safiyaa by Muhammad is important as it places her on equal ground with the rest of Muhammad's wives, who at their weakest moments considered themselves superior to her.
+This advice given to Safiyaa by the Prophetﷺ is important as it places her in noble lineage made further noble by her marriage to a prophet of Allah.
 It also has significant value to us in the modern world.
-Of course, none of our readers can claim that Muhammad is their husband - or, at least, not the prophet Muhammad - but we can all claim to be descendants of Aaron and Moses.
+Of course, none of our readers can claim that Muhammadﷺ is their husband – or, at least, not the prophet Muhammadﷺ – but we can all claim to be spiritual descendants of Aaron and Moses.
 As such, Muslims and Jews share a common ancestry and must be mindful of this when interacting with each other.